Ginger Molasses Cookies

 - In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the butter and sugar until light and fluffy.

-Pro tip – We do not want to activate the gluten in our dough so do not overmix.
-Otherwise, the cookies will spread too much. - Cover the bowl with plastic wrap and let chill in the fridge for 15 minutes.
+Pro tip – We do not want to activate the gluten in our dough, so do not overmix.
+Otherwise, the cookies will spread too much. - Cover the bowl with plastic wrap and let it chill in the fridge for 15 minutes.

 Pro tip – The cookie dough can be refrigerated for a week or frozen for up to a month.

-- Using a cookie scoop, or two tablespoons amount of cookie dough, make golf size balls.
+- Using a cookie scoop or two tablespoons of cookie dough, make golf-sized balls.
 Then, coat the cookie dough balls in the white granulated sugar.

 Pro tip – You can also make the cookie dough balls and freeze them for up to a month in a freezer bag.